25Ericcheong/25Ericcheong/README.md

 <h1>My name is Eric Cheong Kai Kit</h1>

 I have a website called www.ericcheongkaikit.com.
 Please to meet you!

+<h2>What am I doing now?</h2>

-I am currently trying to build a project with the MERN stack!
+Working as a developer and learning all the time!
+Right now, I am building a project with the MERN stack!
 It will be called - What Did I Do Today
 <br>

 <h3>Achievements</h3>